richyen/chef_postgresql/README.md

 ### edb_client_install

 This resource installs EPAS client packages.
+Note: if the EDB Yum repository is to be installed with `setup_repo`, `edb_username` and `edb_password` must be provided

 #### Actions